Frequently Asked Questions: 2008 Standards for Accreditation

 How many methods (e.g. web, catalogue, brochure) should a program utilize to publicize their information?

 Programs have flexibility in the methods used to publish program information.
 It is expected that the mechanisms used are clearly visible and readily accessible to the general public.
-With the changes that went into effect in January 2013, the CAA requires programs to publish its student achievement information clearly on the graduate program web site and recommends that it be labeled "Student Outcome Data."
+With the changes that went into effect in January 2013, the CAA requires programs to publish its student achievement information clearly on the graduate program web site and recommends that it be labeled "Student Achievement Data" or "Student Outcome Data."

 Further, programs are expected to publish a statement about their accreditation status on their website, as stipulated in CAA's Public Notice of Accreditation Status policy.
 Language is suggested in that policy to ensure that programs provide accurate information to the public.

-If programs are offered in both professional areas and/or through multiple delivery modes (i.e. residential, satellite, and/or distance education), should student outcome data be differentiated when made publicly available?
+If programs are offered in both professional areas and/or through multiple delivery modes (i.e. residential, satellite, and/or distance education), should student achievement data be differentiated when made publicly available?

 Standard 2.0, Faculty